davidcai/blog/content/posts/router-dynamic-templates.md

 ## EVEN BETTER SOLUTION

-Having `ngInclude` in `templateProvder` function feels still a bit hackish to me.
+Having `ngInclude` in `templateProvider` function feels still a bit hackish to me.
 The ideal solution is to specify a template URL, and then let Angular fetch the content.
 However, sending separate HTTP requests just to fetch templates seems to be unnecessary web traffic.
 It will be better if the template content can be cached in the $templateCache service; and then, all I need to do is `$templateCache.get('templateUrl')`:

 ~~~js
 $stateProvider.state('home', {